amberxuqianchen/lab-general/Mac_Setup.md

 2. Download the graphical macOS installer for your version of Python.
 3. Double-click the downloaded file and click Continue to start the installation.
 4. Answer the prompts on the Introduction, Read Me, and License screens.
 Anaconda recommends that you choose Install for me only.
+5. [Homework] Creat a new environment named nlpworkshop and activate it.

 ## Step 2: Register Github account and Install Git